Azure/azure-powershell/src/ResourceManager/Insights/Commands.Insights/help/Disable-AzureRmActivityLogAlert.md

 ## DESCRIPTION
 The **Disable-AzureRmActivityLogAlert** cmdlet disables and activity log alert and allows setting its tags.
-This cmdlet implements the ShouldProcess pattern, i.e. it might request confirmation from the user before actually patching the resource and it accepts the -Force argument.
+This cmdlet implements the ShouldProcess pattern, i.e. it might request confirmation from the user before actually patching the resource.

 ## EXAMPLES